0x61726b/electron-vibrancy/README.md

 - If your window has a frame, the frame will also be blurred.
 - Requires Yosemite on macOS.

+# API
+There is a single method that toggles the vibrancy.

 ### `SetVibrancy(state, windowBuffer, options)`